-188 17.
-When is a potential Essential Patent Claim considered to be the subject of an Accepted 189 Letter of Assurance?
+170 17.
+When is a potential Essential Patent Claim considered to be the subject of an Accepted 171 Letter of Assurance?

-A potential Essential Patent Claim is the subject of an Accepted Letter of Assurance for a particular standard (a) if there is an Accepted Letter of Assurance for the potential Essential Patent Claim or related potential Essential Patent, (b) if there is an Accepted Blanket Letter of Assurance from the holder of the potential Essential Patent Claim, or (c) an Accepted Letter of Assurance for the potential Essential Patent Claim exists under the conditions defined in IEEE-SA Standards Board Operations Manual subclause 6.3.5 Applicability of Letters of Assurance to Amendments, Corrigenda, Editions, or Revisions (see question 14).
+173 A potential Essential Patent Claim is the subject of an Accepted Letter of Assurance for 174 a particular standard (a) if there is an Accepted Letter of Assurance for the potential 175 Essential Patent Claim or related potential Essential Patent, (b) if there is an Accepted 176 Blanket Letter of Assurance from the holder of the potential Essential Patent Claim, or 177 (c) an Accepted Letter of Assurance for the potential Essential Patent Claim exists 178 under the conditions defined in IEEE-SA Standards Board Operations Manual subclause 179 6.3.5 Applicability of Letters of Assurance to Amendments, Corrigenda, Editions, or 180 Revisions (see question 14).

-18. How do I find out if a particular company has submitted an Accepted Letter of Assurance?

-203 Accepted Letters of Assurance are listed on the IEEE-SA's web site at 204 http://standards.ieee.org/about/sasb/patcom/patents.html.
-Letters of Assurance accepted after 31 December 2006 will be posted on the web site as they are accepted 206 and Letters of Assurance accepted prior to that date will be posted over time.

-19. What are examples of the means by which an individual participant can notify the IEEE (or cause the IEEE to be notified) that his or her employer is the holder of a potential Essential Patent Claim incorporated in a [Proposed] IEEE Standard?
+- 182 18.
+How do I find out if a particular company has submitted an Accepted Letter of Assurance? - Accepted Letters of Assurance are listed on the IEEE-SA's web site at - http://standards.ieee.org/about/sasb/patcom/patents.html.
+Letters of Assurance - accepted after 31 December 2006 will be posted on the web site as they are accepted - and Letters of Assurance accepted prior to that date will be posted over time. - 19.
+What are examples of the means by which an individual participant can notify the IEEE (or cause the IEEE to be notified) that his or her employer is the holder of a potential Essential Patent Claim incorporated in a [Proposed] IEEE Standard?
 Does the individual participant need to identify the Essential Patent Claim specifically?

-An individual participant could fulfill his or her duty to the IEEE by telling the Working 212 213 Group chair that his or her employer is the holder of a potential Essential Patent Claim.
-214 Alternatively, the participant could request that his or her employer submit a Letter of 215 Assurance or otherwise notify the IEEE that it is the holder of a potential Essential 216 Patent Claim.
-In the latter case, the participant fulfills his or her duty to the IEEE only 217 if his or her employer submits a Letter of Assurance or otherwise notifies the IEEE that 218 it is the holder of a potential Essential Patent Claim.
-If the employer declines to submit 219 a Letter of Assurance or otherwise notify the IEEE, and if the participant continues to 220 believe the employer may hold a potential Essential Patent Claim, then the participant 221 has not fulfilled his or her duty.
-The participant, therefore, shall inform the IEEE of the 222 holder of that potential Essential Patent Claim.
-In all cases, the duty on the participant 223 is only to inform the IEEE of the identity of the holder of a potential Essential Patent 224 Claim and not the patent, application, or particular claim itself.
-A participant does not 225 need to respond to a call for patents if the relevant potential Essential Patent Claim is 226 already covered by an Accepted Letter of Assurance or request for a Letter of Assurance.
-227
+193 An individual participant could fulfill his or her duty to the IEEE by telling the Working Group chair that his or her employer is the holder of a potential Essential Patent Claim.
+194 195 Alternatively, the participant could request that his or her employer submit a Letter of 196 Assurance or otherwise notify the IEEE that it is the holder of a potential Essential 197 Patent Claim.
+In the latter case, the participant fulfills his or her duty to the IEEE only 198 if his or her employer submits a Letter of Assurance or otherwise notifies the IEEE that 199 it is the holder of a potential Essential Patent Claim.
+If the employer declines to submit 200 a Letter of Assurance or otherwise notify the IEEE, the participant will have to tell the 201 Working Group chair that his or her employer may be the holder of a potential 202 Essential Patent Claim.
+In all cases, the duty on the participant is only to inform the 203 IEEE of the identity of the holder of a potential Essential Patent Claim and not the 204 patent, application, or particular claim itself.
+The response to the call for patents only 205 needs to be made if the response relates to a potential Essential Patent Claim that is 206 not already the subject of an Accepted Letter of Assurance or request for a Letter of